 The NYPD and Mayor Bill de Blasio announced that the city will relax its enforcement of marijuana laws, although police will still arrest people in some circumstances.
 Now, New Yorkers will no longer face incarceration for smoking, recreationally or medicinally, on the streets.
 After August, they could, at most, risk getting a $100 ticket.

 Of course, if the person stopped has a warrant or is on probation, the police will arrest them.
-However, this move is big step forward which will have a considerable positive impact on the amount of cannabis crime arrests that target people of colour.
+However, this move is big step forward, which will have a considerablely positive impact on the number of cannabis crime arrests that target people of colour.

 Alana seeks to see cannabis from the perspective of politicians, advocates, entrepreneurs, and consumers.
 She got her start with a byline in the arts and culture section and crossed over into cannabis after using it medicinally.
 Current projects include investigations into cannabis and wellness; entrepreneurs of the Green Rush; cannabis for athletes; and the evolution of cannabis laws and culture in Canada.